yamimaio/minesweeper-API/README.md

 I decided before exposing any route with resources I'd first implement modules with the needed functionality and test them.
 Then I would expose whatever I needed.

-Whenever I begin a new proyect, the first thing I do is get a docker up and running.
+Whenever I begin a new project, the first thing I do is get a docker up and running.
 Then, I move forward.
 So... here I go.

+With dockerized dummy app ready, next step is generation of basic functionality with TDD approach.
+What do I need to do?
+I need to be able to:
+* Create a new game
+* Create a board for the game --> generate all cells with random mine location and calculate number of adjacent mines for each cell
+* Modify cell --> uncover cell or add mine flag with corresponding status update of board and game
+* Get list of games